nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 </div>

-### Launch and shutdown
+### Launch and shutdown of TutorAid

 1. Initial launch

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file Expected: Shows the GUI with a set of sample data.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>

       Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+3. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a student from TutorAid

-1. Deleting a person while all persons are being shown
+1. Deleting a student while all students are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all student using the `list` command.
+Multiple students in the list.

-   1. Test case: `delete 1`<br>
+   2. Test case: `del -s 1`<br>

-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: First student is deleted from the list.
+Details of the deleted student contact shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   3. Test case: `del -s 0`<br>

-      Expected: No person is deleted.
+      Expected: No student is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect delete commands to try: `del`, `del -s x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_